Lifestyle

 What if my dog ignores my commands?

-If a dog ignores you, they are likely distracted, fearful, or simply haven't been trained well enough in that specific environment yet.
-It is not an act of rebellion.
-Go back to basics with high-value rewards in a quiet place and build up slowly.
+If a dog ignores you, they are likely distracted, worried, over-aroused, or they have not yet learned that cue well enough in that setting.
+It is not rebellion.
+Go back to basics, use high-value rewards, and build up gradually.

 Is staring a dog in the eyes bad?